Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Arithmetization

-To illustrate, encoding $c = a + b$ in R1CS uses witness vector $\mathbf{z} = (1, a, b, c)$ with coefficient vectors shown in Equation~\ref{zkevm:eq:r1cs:add1}.
+To illustrate, encoding $c = a + b$ in R1CS uses witness vector $\witness = (1, a, b, c)$ with coefficient vectors shown in Equation~\ref{zkevm:eq:r1cs:add1}.
 Applying Equation~\ref{zkevm:eq:r1cs} yields the constraint $(a + b) \cdot 1 = c$ as shown in Equation~\ref{zkevm:eq:r1cs:add2}.
 This minimal example omits the bit-width bounds, range checks, and overflow handling required for actual EVM operations.

-R1CS proves inadequate for zkEVM implementation due to constraint explosion.
-A faithful 256-bit \texttt{ADD} requires 200-300 constraints for bit decomposition, range checks, and field arithmetic normalization~\cite{ernstberger2024zkbench}, while \texttt{SHA3} requires approximately $150$k constraints for Boolean logic emulation and bitwise operations~\cite{ernstberger2024zkbench, grassi2024monolith}.
-With Ethereum's 140+ opcodes potentially invoked repeatedly per transaction, naive R1CS circuits accumulate tens of millions of constraints per block~\cite{wang2024dynamic}.
-This explosion stems from the fundamental limitation of R1CS: lack of compositional abstractions forces complete inlining of opcode logic at every computational step.
-Specifically, R1CS cannot naturally express the dynamic control flow of EVM—conditional branches require duplicating both paths, loops must be fully unrolled, and indirect jumps cannot be encoded without exhaustive case analysis.
-These expressiveness limitations, detailed in Section~\ref{zkevm:sec:static-inlining}, render R1CS impractical for production zkEVMs, motivating the adoption of more expressive frameworks like PLONKish and AIR arithmetizations.
+When a circuit must enforce multiple operations, R1CS introduces \emph{selector variables} $\selector{j} \in \{0,1\}$ into $\witness$, one per operation.
+Each constraint is multiplied by its selector, causing it to vanish algebraically when inactive.
+Consider the EVM \texttt{JUMPI} opcode, which conditionally sets the program counter to a target address or advances it sequentially.
+Wrapping its branch logic in a selector $\selector{\texttt{jumpi}}$ that activates only when \texttt{JUMPI} executes yields Equation~\ref{zkevm:eq:r1cs:jumpi}, where $\mathsf{cond} \in \{0,1\}$ is the branch condition and $\mathsf{pc'}$ is the next program counter value.
+The constraint holds trivially when $\selector{\texttt{jumpi}} = 0$, deactivating the opcode at steps where \texttt{JUMPI} does not execute.

+R1CS proves inadequate for zkEVM implementation due to constraint explosion rooted in three structural limitations.
+The first is global constraint evaluation.
+An R1CS instance is a flat system of simultaneous equations over a single shared witness vector $\witness$.
+Every constraint is an equation over the full witness vector $\witness$: its linear combinations span all variables, not just those relevant to the operation being constrained.
+There is no native notion of execution step or conditional evaluation.

+The second limitation is the degree-2 ceiling of Equation~\ref{zkevm:eq:r1cs}: each constraint admits at most one multiplication between two linear combinations.
+Operations requiring higher-degree expressions must be split into multiple constraints with auxiliary intermediate variables.
+Equation~\ref{zkevm:eq:r1cs:jumpi} illustrates this limitation: it contains three multiplications (two bilinear products in the inner expression and one outer selector multiplication).
+Each exceeds the single-multiplication limit of one R1CS constraint, so encoding \texttt{JUMPI} requires three separate constraints with auxiliary variables.
+This degree ceiling amplifies across complex opcodes: a faithful 256-bit \texttt{ADD} requires 200--300 constraints for bit decomposition, range checks, and field arithmetic normalization~\cite{belles2022circom}, while \texttt{SHA3} requires approximately $150$K constraints for Boolean logic emulation and bitwise operations~\cite{belles2022circom}.